NoraKoe/CellTrackerFiles/README.md

 # CellTrackerFiles
-This repository contains scripts I from the SURF 2018 Cell Tracker project in the Van Valen Lab.
+This repository contains scripts from SURF 2018 Cell Tracker project in the Van Valen Lab.